 When Halloween comes around each year, you’d have to twist your bones and bend your back to avoid “Hocus Pocus.”
 The film regularly wins cable movie telecast ratings each October.
 Disney theme parks have an annual “Spelltacular” centered around the Sanderson Sisters.
-It’s even getting a sequel, “Hocus Pocus 2,” set to hit Disney+ next week.
+It’s even got a long-awaited sequel in 2022, “Hocus Pocus 2,” with another on the way.

 But if Bette Midler, Sarah Jessica Parker and Kathy Najimy are effectively Halloween royalty, why, you may wonder, did it take 30 years to get a second film?
 Well, “Hocus Pocus” wasn’t always the cultural touchstone it is in 2022.

 When “Hocus Pocus” hit theaters in 1993, it was panned by critics — Roger Ebert’s one-star review said it was “like attending a party you weren’t invited to, and where you don’t know anybody, and they’re all in on a joke but won’t explain it to you.”
 And the movie flopped at the box office, grossing less than $45 million during its original theatrical run — on a $28 million budget.
 (For comparison, “The Santa Clause,” released by Disney the next year and led by the comparable star power of Tim Allen, made nearly $200 million on a budget of $22 million.)

 So, how exactly did “Hocus Pocus” go from box office bomb — which today still has only a 39% rating from critics on Rotten Tomatoes — to the hallowed Halloween staple it is today?
 TheWrap spoke to some of the movie’s cast and creatives to find out, and the inside story has some surprising twists and turns.

 Once upon a time, “Hocus Pocus” was just a bedtime story that David Kirschner, the writer and producer on the film, told his daughters.